-- The condition could not be treated by a lower level of care (e.g., staff/clinician, provider agency, frequency of service). - If more than 1 staff provides the same service at the same time, must identify the unique contribution for each staff (suggest within pertinent Progress Note).
+- The condition could not be treated by a lower level of care (e.g., staff/clinician, provider agency, frequency of service). - If more than 1 staff provides the same service at the same time, must identify the unique contribution for each staff.